- 1962-1994 (Creation)

 Conditions governing access

-Access to many parts of the collection is restricted for reasons of data protection.
+Access to many parts of the collection is restricted in compliance with the UK General Data Protection Regulation and the Data Protection Act 1998.
 Where there are restrictions, these are noted at the appropriate point in the catalogue.

 Conditions governing reproduction